sendbird/sendbird-platform-sdk-javascript/docs/MessagesApi.md

 ## addReactionToAMessage

-> AddReactionToAMessageResponse addReactionToAMessage(channelType, channelUrl, messageId, opts)
+> AddReactionToAMessageResponse addReactionToAMessage(apiToken, channelType, channelUrl, messageId, opts)

 Add a reaction to a message